fornaran/tnorm.Norm01/README.md

 File myRules.rules contains the productions rules that represent Norm01.

-File eventToWrite.owl contains the results of the simuation of Norm01 when 4 access events and 1 pay event are performed.
+File eventToWrite.owl contains the results of the simuation of Norm01 when 4 access actions to the limited traffic area and 1 pay action are performed.